kwek20/Test/tutorials/1-hello-world.md

 ## 1-hello-world.js

 This "hello world" example teaches how to get started by finding an IOTA Node.
-In the graphic Company A, Company B, and Alice have sent transactions to each other.
+The following graphic shows that Company A, Company B, and Alice have sent transactions to each other.
 These transactions are stored in an IOTA Node.
 An IOTA Node contains one view of the distributed ledger called, the Tangle.

 ![Graphic of a distributed ledger](images/DL.png)